sunny/killbills/doc/README_FOR_APP.md

 Administration
 --------------

-Administration is handled by active_admin and accessible via /admin/.
+Administration is handled by active_admin and accessible via `/admin/`.
+Default login is `email@example.org` and password `foobarspam`.

-To create an administrator open a rails console:

-    $ rails console
-    AdminUser.create! email: "email@example.org", password: "foobarspam"

 Heroku
 ------